Official: Afghan soldier kills 3 US service members

 Story highlights

-- Another American soldier was wounded during a joint US-Afghan military operation, US officials say

-- Achin District is the primary base of operations for ISIS in Afghanistan

-(CNN)Three US service members were killed and another wounded during a joint US-Afghan military operation in Nangarhar Province on Saturday, US officials told CNN.
+(CNN)Three US soldiers were killed and another wounded during a joint US-Afghan military operation Saturday in Nangarhar province, US officials told CNN.

-One American official said the service members were shot in an apparent insider attack, also known as a "green-on-blue" because of the color-coding system used by NATO.
+An American official said the soldiers were shot in an apparent insider attack, also known as a "green-on-blue" incident because of the color-coding system used by NATO.
 During such assaults, members of the Afghan security forces are known to target US and other NATO soldiers.

-The shooter in Saturday's incident was believed to be a member of the Afghan military, the US official said.
+The shooter in Saturday's incident was an Afghan army commando, Nangarhar provincial spokesman Attaullah Khogyani said.
+He said the assailant was killed by Afghan forces.

 The shootings occurred in the Achin District, where US and Afghan troops have been carrying out a monthslong offensive against a local affiliate of ISIS, officials said.

+Taliban spokesman Zabiullah Mujahid said the militants claimed responsibility for the attack.

+"A Mujahid (freedom fighter) infiltrator of the Islamic Emirate who had enrolled himself in the Kabul government's army attacked American soldiers in Lata Band area of Achin district in Nangarhar province today in the afternoon," said a written statement in Pashto obtained by CNN.
+"The American invaders were there to support their Afghan slaves."

-President Donald Trump was briefed on the shootings, a White House spokesman said.
+US President Donald Trump was briefed on the shootings, a White House spokesman said, but as of Saturday evening there had been no comment from the President.

+US Vice President Mike Pence addressed the attack while in Milwaukee on Saturday.

+"The President and I have been briefed.
+Details of this attack will be forthcoming," Pence said.
+"When heroes fall, Americans grieve.
+Our thoughts and prayers are with the families of American heroes."

-A US military spokesman in Afghanistan said: "We are aware of an incident in Eastern Afghanistan.
-We will release more information when appropriate."
+A US military spokesman in Afghanistan said the military "will release more information when appropriate."

-Afghan police killed, wounded in another incident
+Afghan police killed in another incident

 In Kabul, meanwhile, the US military command said an unspecified number of Afghan police were killed and wounded in a "friendly fire" incident during a joint Afghan-US operation overnight Saturday.

-In a statement, US Forces Afghanistan said members of the Afghan Border Police in Helmand Province were killed and wounded during an operation involving US and Afghan defense and security forces.
+US Forces Afghanistan said members of the Afghan Border Police in Helmand province were killed and wounded during an operation involving US and Afghan defense and security forces.

-Omar Zawak, spokesman for the governor of Helmand, said the deaths occurred when a US aircraft fired on Afghan police, the statement said.
+The deaths occurred when a US aircraft fired on Afghan police, said Omar Zawak, spokesman for the governor of Helmand.

 US Forces Afghanistan is investigating the incident.